-Ben Green then asked Fang (private communication, see the comments in \cite{Chen-Fang}) whether there is an additive complement $\mathcal{W}$ of $\mathcal{S}$ such that $\mathcal{W}$ satisfies the growth condition of (\ref{eq-1216-2}).
-Formally, \begin{problem}[Ben Green, 2017] Does not exist an additive complement $\mathcal{W}=\{w_n\}_{n=1}^{\infty}$ of squares such that $w_n \sim \frac{\pi^2 n^2}{16}$, as $n\rightarrow\infty$? \end{problem} Motivated by this, Chen and Fang \cite{Chen-Fang} proved that
+Ben Green then asked Fang (private communication, see the comments in \cite{Chen-Fang}) whether there exists an additive complement $\mathcal{W}$ of $\mathcal{S}$ such that $\mathcal{W}$ satisfies the growth condition of (\ref{eq-1216-2}).
+Formally, \begin{problem}[Ben Green, 2017] Does there exist an additive complement $\mathcal{W}=\{w_n\}_{n=1}^{\infty}$ of squares such that $w_n \sim \frac{\pi^2 n^2}{16}$ as $n\rightarrow\infty$? \end{problem} Motivated by this, Chen and Fang \cite{Chen-Fang} proved that

 provided that $\mathcal{W}$ is an additive complement of $\mathcal{S}$.
 As an application, Chen and Fang showed that